Data Classification for Compliance Regulations: GDPR, PCI DSS and More

 Getting data classification right can make all the difference when it comes to protecting your sensitive information and staying compliant.
 Here are some straightforward, best practices that can help keep your data secure:

-• Book a personalised demo: Alternatively, if you want to see how it works for your business, you can book a personalised demo with our security experts.
+Request a demo with our security experts.
 They’ll guide you through how Metomic’s solutions can be tailored to fit your organisation's specific data classification and compliance needs.

-• Data classification enables organisations to identify, manage, and protect sensitive information more effectively.
+Data classification enables organisations to identify, manage, and protect sensitive information stored in SaaS applications more effectively

 Effective data classification is crucial for compliance with data protection regulations like GDPR and HIPAA—and beyond—amid rising concerns over data breaches and privacy.